HebaAly71/Pewlett-Packard-Analysis/README.md

  ### Please refer to ***challenge.sql*** for the code of all the required queries

 ##### First of all a table of all the current employees who are retiring is created by querying and joining the employees table and dept_emp table  and getting all the employees who fulfill the criteria stated above for retiring.
 This criteria is done by the WHERE() clause.
+As you can see there are two queries.
+The first one only gets all the retiring employees without the condition that these employees are still working in the company i.e. it includes employees that might left the company but were once working in it.
+This query is saved to ***retirement_info*** table.
+The second query queries the ***retirement_info*** table and joins it with the dept_emp table inorder to find all the current retiring employees, i.e. all the employees currently working in the company and are retiring.
+This condition is applied by the WHERE clause at the end of the second query *'WHERE de.to_date = ('9999-01-01')'*.
 This query is saved in  ***current_emp*** table.
 This query simply outputs a table that has data for all the current employees who are retiring (emp_no, first_name, last_name etc..).
 This table is saved in ***current_emp.csv***.
-Below is the code used to create this table.
+Below is the code used to create these tables:

 	> --------List of retiring employees---------
 	> SELECT emp_no, first_name, last_name